October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 The ever-changing legal requirements mandate that companies assess their suppliers for human rights and environmental protections.
 To ensure compliance, organizations must audit their entire supply chain.

-Without due diligence and transparent measures, companies cannot identify and prioritize potential risks, preventing relevant information from being shared with their stakeholders.
-Moreover, any procrastination in adopting these measures can result in a brand’s reputational damage
+Without due diligence and transparent measures, companies cannot identify and prioritize potential risks, which would prevent relevant information from being shared with their stakeholders.
+Any delay in adopting these measures could result in a brand’s reputational damage

 • Sustainable sourcing and traceability